When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Methods

 \subsection{Generating Predictive Text Suggestions}

-We generate our predictive text suggestions using \textsc{Llama 2 7B} \cite{touvron2023llama}.
-Our model selection was based on a trade-off in ease and robustness of steering vs model size as we needed a model that would consistently suggest biased attributes as required but was also not so large as cause latency issues when making many \token-level predictions.
-While \textsc{Llama 2 7B} may not be used in consumer predictive text systems, major companies have begun using transformer models for predictive text.\footnote{\href{https://www.apple.com/newsroom/2023/06/ios-17-makes-iphone-more-personal-and-intuitive/}{https://www.apple.com/newsroom/2023/06/ios-17-makes-iphone-more-personal-and-intuitive/}}
+We generate our predictive text suggestions using \textsc{Llama 2-Chat 7B} \cite{touvron2023llama}.
+Our model selection was based on a trade-off in ease and robustness of steering vs model size as we needed a model that would consistently suggest biased attributes as required but was also not so large as to cause latency issues when making many \token-level predictions.
+While \textsc{Llama 2 7B} may not be used in consumer predictive text systems, major companies have begun using transformer models for predictive text.\footnote{\url{https://www.apple.com/newsroom/2023/06/ios-17-makes-iphone-more-personal-and-intuitive/}}

 In our study, we prompt the predictive text model to suggest various pro-stereotypical and anti-stereotypical character attributes (as discussed in \autoref{sec:scenarios}).
 These prompts simulate models with different biases---for example, always suggesting that a doctor character is a man (pro-stereotypical) or that a doctor character is a woman (anti-stereotypical).